 The nb\getval/2 predicate is a synonym for b\getval/2, introduced for compatibility and symmetry.
-As most scenarios will use a particular global variable either using nonbacktrackable or backtrackable assignment, using nb\getval/2 can be used to document that the variable is used non-backtrackable.
+As most scenarios will use a particular global variable using either nonbacktrackable or backtrackable assignment, using nb\getval/2 can be used to document that the variable is non-backtrackable.